highdepart/Spaceman/README.md

 - As a developer, I would like animation of the spaceship being built, throughout the game.
 - As a developer, I would like to build different levels of difficulty.
 - As a developer, I would like my spaceman to taunt the player on wrongly guessed letters.

+#### Technologies Used

+- HTML
+- CSS
+- Javascript

+#### Approach Taken

+- I initially sat down and actually played a game of "Spaceman", thinking through what the major components of the game would be.
+I also thought about what some of the major or main variables would be for the game and how they would interact within the functions.
+I found though, that my initial foundation was a little bit off and I needed more nuanced functions, that handled smaller aspects.
+So although I initially when in with a plan, I had to continuously update said plan to get the functionality that I desired.

+#### Unsolved problems

+- Although the majority of my words use a letter character only once, I was having trouble with words that had multiple of the same character, I.E. Apple or Ball.
+I also was having a hard time populating the full word, when a player lost, revealing what the word was.
+Lastly, in the UserInput box, I struggled to get it to limit the choice to one character.
+At this current time, you can upload a whole string of words.
+It will come back incorrect but still not what I would like.